ledat1205/road-to-msc/datlt/Airflow cert/Notes.md

 * Highly extensible

 Use cases:
-* Data powered Applications: Applic
+* Data powered Applications: Application rely on data
-* Critical Operational Processes
+	* Critical Operational Processes: Essential workflows that are
 * Analytics and Reporting
 * MLOps and AI